-Wolf Blitzer is CNN's lead political anchor and the anchor of "The Situation Room with Wolf Blitzer," which airs weekdays at 5 p.m.
+Wolf Blitzer is CNN's lead political anchor and the anchor of The Situation Room with Wolf Blitzer, which airs weekdays at 5 p.m.
 ET, providing viewers with in-depth reports about the political, international and breaking news stories of the day.
-In addition, he anchors “Wolf,” airing weekdays at 1 p.m.
-ET, focusing on the most important news from Washington and around the world.
-Most recently, Blitzer served as moderator for the CNN Republican Presidential Primary Debates in Las Vegas, Nevada and in Houston, Texas.
-Blitzer has been with the network for more than two decades.
+During the 2020 election cycle, he moderated several Democratic presidential town halls, as well as CNN's January debate in Iowa.

 Blitzer began his career in 1972 with the Reuters News Agency in Tel Aviv.
-Shortly thereafter, he became a Washington, D.C., correspondent for The Jerusalem Post.
-After more than 15 years of reporting from the nation's capital, Blitzer joined CNN in 1990 as the network's military-affairs correspondent at the Pentagon.
-He then served as CNN's senior White House correspondent covering President Bill Clinton from November 1992 election until 1999, when he became the anchor of CNN's Sunday public affairs program Late Edition with Wolf Blitzer and remained for more than a decade.
+Shortly thereafter, he became a Washington, D.C., correspondent for The Jerusalem Post and reported from the nation's capital for more than 15 years.
+Blitzer has been with CNN for 28 years, having joined in 1990 as the network's military affairs correspondent at the Pentagon.
+He then served as CNN's senior White House correspondent covering President Bill Clinton from November 1992 election until 1999, when he became the anchor of CNN's Sunday public affairs program "Late Edition with Wolf Blitzer" and remained for more than a decade.

 Throughout his career, Blitzer has interviewed some of history's most notable figures, including U.S. Presidents Barack Obama, George W. Bush, Bill Clinton, George H.W.
 Bush, Ronald Reagan, Jimmy Carter and Gerald Ford.
-Blitzer has also interviewed many foreign leaders—the Dalai Lama, Pakistani President Asif Ali Zardari, former Soviet President Mikhail Gorbachev, former British Prime Minister Margaret Thatcher, former South African President Nelson Mandela, among them.
+Blitzer has also interviewed many foreign leaders, the Dalai Lama, Pakistani President Asif Ali Zardari, former Soviet President Mikhail Gorbachev, former British Prime Minister Margaret Thatcher, former South African President Nelson Mandela, among them.

-Blitzer has authored two books, Between Washington and Jerusalem: A Reporter's Notebook (Oxford University Press, 1985) and Territory of Lies (Harper and Row, 1989)-cited by The New York Times Book Review as one of the most notable books of 1989.
+Blitzer has authored two books, "Between Washington and Jerusalem: A Reporter's Notebook" (Oxford University Press, 1985) and "Territory of Lies" (Harper and Row, 1989)-cited by The New York Times Book Review as one of the most notable books of 1989.